ramcmana/ramcmana.github.io/README.md

 ## How to Use

-> host the index.html and style.css files and then access the webpage
+> Host the index.html and style.css files and then access the webpage.
+> If you would like to test out a different object file, you must edit the src of the model-viewer element located on line 9 of the index.html file.